secluso/secluso/SECURITY.md

 The owner is required to keep this secret confidential.

 How is the secret used to secure the pairing process?
 Privastead uses a feature of MLS called "external pre-shared key (psk)."
 Both the camera and the app need to inject this secret into their key schedule via an external psk.
-If either fails to do so, the app cannot succesfully join the MLS group created by the camera.
+If either fails to do so, the app cannot successfully join the MLS group created by the camera.

-Using the aforementioned techniques, Privastead guarantess that for an app to be able to successfuly pair with the camera, it needs to be on a smartphone in physical proximity of the camera and it needs to have access to the secret.
+Using the aforementioned techniques, Privastead guarantees that for an app to be able to successfully pair with the camera, it needs to be on a smartphone in physical proximity of the camera, and it needs to have access to the secret.
 We assume that the attacker does not have access to the secret and/or cannot be in physical proximity of the camera.

 It is important to note that the MLS standard defines an "authentication service."
-This service needs to be implemented by a program using MLS and its role is enable members of a group to authenticate each other.
+This service needs to be implemented by a program using MLS and its role is to enable members of a group to authenticate each other.
 Privastead's secure pairing process plays this role.
 In other words, the camera and the app authenticate each other using the secret available only to them.

+## Reproducible Builds

+Privastead supports reproducible builds for all distributed binaries.
+This ensures that the code you see in this repository can be independently verified against the binaries we publish.

+To avoid duplication, we do not repeat the full technical details here.
+Instead, please see [releases/README.md](releases/README.md) for a complete description of our reproducible build pipeline,
+including step-by-step instructions on how to rebuild and verify our releases yourself.